Lindawa40/alx-low_level_programming/0x02-functions_nested_loops/README.md

-9-a function that prints the 9 times table, starting with 0 9-a function that prints the 9 times table, starting with 0 9-a function that prints the 9 times table, starting with 0
+9-a function that prints the 9 times table, starting with 0 9-a function that prints the 9 times table, starting with 0 9-a function that prints the 9 times table, starting with 0 10-a function that adds two integers and returns the result 11- a function that prints all natural numbers from n to 98